 Arroz al horno is "Spanish baked rice" (horno means "oven") and it's another common dish from the rice-growing region of Valencia.
 In fact, it's so well-loved that one town in the area dedicates an entire festival to it.

 This is another easy dish that is perfect for any night of the week.
 It combines pork with morcilla (blood sausage), chickpeas, and garlic.
 The dish is finished off with fresh tomatoes and lightly fried potatoes, making it a hearty entrée for the family.Continue to 5 of 6 below.

 05 of 06

 Arroz con pollo (chicken and rice) is a standard main course in homes across Spain and Latin America.
 It is so popular because it is tasty, inexpensive, and easy to cook up.

 With a dish that is as widespread as this, you can imagine that there are many different versions.
 This recipe is a basic one, spiced with garlic, saffron, smoked paprika, and turmeric.
 It's a delicious way to introduce yourself to Spanish cooking.

 06 of 06

 The Spanish eat almost as many beans as they do rice, so it's only natural that the two come together in alubias con arroz.
-This is a great dish for the fall and winter seasons and the beans are filled with nutrients, so it's a healthy choice.
+This is a great dish for the fall and winter seasons.

 This meatless bean dish is simple and filled with flavor.
 You can use your favorite beans and you'll season them with garlic, bay leaf, onion, red pepper, and sweet Spanish paprika.
 When you add the rice, you have an entire meal in a single bowl.